James Castle House

 ABOUT THE JAMES CASTLE HOUSE

-The James Castle House in Boise, Idaho will open in October of 2017, forty years after James Castle’s death.
+The James Castle House in Boise, Idaho will open Spring of 2018.
 Offering diverse educational opportunities, exhibition space, and residency programs, the James Castle House will preserve the home of self-taught artist James Castle while supporting emerging artists with an authentic context for better understanding the interplay between environment and creative process.

 Located in Boise’s Pierce Park neighborhood, adjacent to the historic North End, the James Castle House will consist of the Castle family home, two historically significant outbuildings where Castle worked, and an outdoor extension offering event and convening space.
 The home itself dates back, in part, to the early 1900s, and will feature a guest room accommodating the residency program, an artist studio, an exhibition space, and a tastefully stewarded book shop.